7 Days, 6 Nights

 •Habitat: Rain Forest

-The drive from Moshi to Mount Kilimanjaro National Park Gate takes about 50 minutes.
+The drive from Moshi to the Mount Kilimanjaro National Park Gate takes approximately 50 minutes.
 The journey passes through the village of Machame which is located on the lower slopes of the mountain.

-We now leave the park gate and walk through the rainforest on a winding trail up a ridge.
-Lower down, the trail can be muddy and slippery.
-Gaiters and trekking poles are a good idea here.
-We continue a short distance until we reach the Machame Camp.
+We now leave the park gate and walk up a winding trail through the rainforest to a ridge.
+Lower down, the trail may be muddy and slippery.
+Gaiters and trekking poles are recommended here.
+We travel a short distance to reach the Machame Camp.

 •Elevation (ft): 9,400ft to 12,500ft